Eurex-Clearing-Messaging-Interfaces/Vert.x-Examples/README.md

 ### Reading Messages

 Messages which were received by the application are stored in the database.
-The can be obtained using HTTP GET request.
+They can be obtained using HTTP GET request.
 Reqeust sent to `/api/messages` will return JSON formated list of all messages.
-Reqeust sent to `/api/messages/<queueNeme>` will return only messages recived from given queue.
-And reqeust sent to `/api/messages/<queueNeme>/<correlationID>` will return only messages recived from given queue matching the specific correlation ID.
+Request sent to `/api/messages/<queueNeme>` will return only messages received from the given queue.
+And request sent to `/api/messages/<queueNeme>/<correlationID>` will return only messages received from the given queue matching the specific correlation ID.
 ```
 curl -X GET http://localhost:8080/api/messages
 curl -X GET http://localhost:8080/api/messages/response.ABCFR_ABCFRALMMACC1